Pupils Wellbeing Prize

 Win up to £10,000 to support your pupils' wellbeing

-Competition to open 27 March
+Competition now open

 The competition gives schools the opportunity to win up to £10,000 to provide funding for activities, equipment, kit, or space to support the mental health and wellbeing of their pupils.
 This could be through sport, music, art, wellbeing or mindfulness activities or experiences.